 If the moisture content of the bread is high, like fruit loaf, it will be susceptible to mould and won’t last as long.

 When we purchase our bread in the store, it contains more preservatives, ensuring that it lasts a bit longer.
 This is handy when we are making school lunches and sandwiches.

-When we buy bread from the bakery it is in a paper bag, while the store-bought sliced bread is in a plastic bag.
-Because the plastic can be sealed off it does seem to protect the bread better.
-When we get our bread home if it is not going into the freezer it should be stored in an airtight bread box or container, in a cooler part of the kitchen or pantry.
+When we buy bread from the bakery, it is in a paper bag, while store-bought sliced bread is in a plastic bag.
+Because the plastic can be sealed off, it protects the bread better.
+When we get our bread home, if it is not going into the freezer, it should be stored in an airtight bread box or container in a cooler part of the kitchen or pantry.